Radio 2 (Australian radio station): National expansion

 In November 2003, owners WorldAudio Limited acquired a series of 14 additional transmitters, forming a national commercial AM radio network.
 This did not come without drama - a legal battle had begun between owners WorldAudio and GB Radio in Melbourne, over the use of the 1620 AM licence - WorldAudio would eventually use 1629 AM in Melbourne instead.
-In April 2005, owners WorldAudio signed Mikey Robins and Ian Rogerson to host The Big Australian Breakfast, Nick Bennett to host the Nick's Nation drive show, and former Seven News presenter Ross Symonds to host Sunday morning business program The Bottom Line.
+In April 2005, owners WorldAudio signed Mikey Robins and Ian Rogerson to host The Big Australian Breakfast which Kelley Shepherd produced, Nick Bennett to host the Nick's Nation drive show, and former Seven News presenter Ross Symonds to host Sunday morning business program The Bottom Line.

 In May 2005, the station launched nationally to a network of 50 stations around the country, dropping the Western Sydney focus and moving to programming of national significance.
 At launch, WorldAudio CEO Andrew Peter Thompson boasted the station "[could] be picked up by 93% of all radio receivers."
-Additional programming included Sportswatch Australia with Colin Turner, She Said with Sophie Falkiner and Katrina Warren, and Politically Direct with Paul Makin.
+Additional programming included Sportswatch Australia with Colin Turner, She Said with Sophie Falkiner and Katrina Warren, produced by Kelley Shepherd, and Politically Direct with Paul Makin.
 The network had an emphasis on sporting coverage, with coverage of A-League and English Premier League soccer, AFL (including Sydney Swans and Brisbane Lions games, plus the 2005 AFL Grand Final), and the NBL.